Blake Thibault and John Clark Selected for Gathering of Nation’s Elite Plan Advisors

 Established in 2014, the list is drawn from nominations provided by NAPA Broker-Dealer/RIA Firm Partners, vetted by a blue ribbon panel of senior advisor industry experts based on a combination of quantitative and qualitative data submitted by the nominees.
 Must be an advisor who works with retirement plans, and under age 40.
-Nominations were received for more than 500 advisors were nominated for his award in 2017.
+Nominations were received for more than 500 advisors were nominated for his award in 2017, and 50 were chosen to receive the award.
 The list is created and conducted by the National Association of Plan Advisors, an affiliate organization of the American Retirement Association, a non-profit association.
 No fee is charged to participate.
 This award does not evaluate the quality of services provided to clients and is not indicative of this advisor’s future performance.

 *As reported by Financial Planning magazine, June 1996-2017, based on total revenue.